The purposes of this organization shall be:

 This position is currently vacant.

-Keith has been a Grade 6-12 Secondary Level Mathematics teacher for almost 30 years.
-He has also taught Media (video and computer) and Yearbook classes for Middle School.
+Keith is a Grade 6-12 Secondary Level Mathematics teacher.
 He was the former Middle School Director for Hawaiʻi Council of Teachers of Mathematics.

 *Elected positions